Troubleshooting Toyota Check Engine Light

 - Press enter and fault codes will display on the screen.
 Scroll to see all the codes.
 Make sure to check Current, Pending and Permanent codes.

+Write down all the codes and research all codes online.
 Don't start replacing parts on your Toyota based on the fault code only.
 Consult a mechanic for advice if necessary.

-Check engine light on Toyota Camry, Corolla, Sienna, 4Runner, Highlander, Matrix, Avalon, Rav4 etc. can come on if your forget to install or tighten the gas cap.
+Check engine light on Toyota Camry, Corolla, Sienna, 4Runner, Highlander, Matrix, Avalon, Rav4 etc. can come on if you don't tighten the gas cap.
 Find a safe place to pull over.
 Check that you have installed the gas cap.
-If the cap is installed, tighten it.

 Idle Air Control System

 If you have an older Toyota with a cable operated throttle you might have problems with Idle air control system.
-In most cases, idle air control valve gets dirty or blocked by carbon build-up.
+In most cases, the idle air control valve gets dirty or blocked by carbon build-up.
 This can be solved by detail cleaning with carb cleaner.
 It is also possible for a throttle position sensor to fail.
 Symptoms include rough idle and hesitation when accelerating from idle.
 Code P0505

 Vehicle speed sensor failure

 This will trigger a check engine light, combined with an ABS/TC/Cruise lights.
 But the speedometer that doesn't work is the definite sign of a vehicle speed sensor problem.

 Crankshaft position sensor

-If you are experiencing sporadic ‘crank without a start’ situations, or your Toyota cuts out without any apparent reason, you might have a bad crankshaft position sensor.
+If you are experiencing sporadic crank without a start situation, or your Toyota cuts out without any apparent reason, you might have a bad crankshaft position sensor.

-Toyota Check Engine Flashing / Blinking
+Check Engine Flashing

 Toyota check engine light may flash when accelerating or at idle.
 In addition to the check engine light blinking the engine will shake as well.

-Driving with Toyota check engine light blinkin could damage a catalytic converter and cause the engine to overheat.
+Driving with Toyota check engine light blinking could damage a catalytic converter and cause the engine to overheat.
 Restarting the engine or easing on the throttle may help your engine regain normal operation.

 We do not recommend you to drive your Toyota if the check engine light is blinking.